 Add citations by clicking Manage Sources.
 Choose the citation style from the most common citation styles (APA, MLA, Chicago, etc.) As you type, you can use the Insert Citation button to insert in-text citations, and you can click the Bibliography button to create a bibliography out of some or all of the citations you entered.
 When you have finished, make sure that the format of the paper, citations and bibliographies matches your assignment.

 The citation tools built into Word 2013 and how they look on a paper are shown in the image below.

 Google Docs has a built-in citation tool.
-When you use Google Docs, go to the Tools tab and then click on Research.
-This opens a panel with several different tools.
-The one called "Research" lets you select a citation style like APA or MLA, and then you can plug your research information into the tool.
+When you use Google Docs, go to the Tools tab and then click on Explore.
+This opens a panel with a search box.
+It lets you search Google or your Google Drive to find resources to cite.
+The quote marks button allows you to select a citation style like APA or MLAt.
 Google will then try to find the article and the correct citation, and lets you plug that information back into your paper, making sure to double-check it for errors.